fac-17/cgko-week-4/README.md

 ## Group Mantra
 1. Our focus this week is on everyone learning the most rather than having the most fabulous project
-2. Pair programming - esure everyone pairs up with everyone at least once
+2. Pair programming - ensure everyone pairs up with everyone at least once
 3. Use 20/20/20 - if a pair has not found an answer after 20 min we can open the problem up to the team and do a mob